 - Required when running cables through the vehicle roof or body panels.

-- For cable penetrations, you can use a stepping drill bit or you can use a fine-toothed hole saw designed for vehicle body panels which is depth-regulated and includes a pilot drill bit.
+- For cable penetrations 1.3 cm (½ in.) or smaller, you can use a stepping drill bit.
+For larger holes, use a fine-toothed hole saw that is designed for vehicle body panels.
+It should be depth-regulated and include a pilot drill bit.

 - Grease pencil